-Services not covered by Medicare Not covered under any condition Covered only under specific conditions purposes of transplantation into another person and services for transplants involving mechanical or animal organs Benefits Chart in this chapter under Section 2.1 (see "Inpatient hospital care") are covered services.
-Services provided to members who are incarcerated (see the definition of "Incarceration" in Chapter 12 of this document) Not covered under any condition Services provided to veterans in Veterans Affairs (VA) facilities • When emergency services are received at a VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse veterans for the difference.
-Services required by court order or as a condition of parole or probation • Covered only when medically necessary and covered under Original Medicare.
-Surgical treatment for morbid obesity • Covered only when medically necessary and covered under Original Medicare.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services associated with the removal of scars, tattoos, actinic changes, or as a treatment for acne including, but not limited to, salabrasion, chemosurgery, or other skin abrasion procedures Not covered under any condition Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services for or associated with implants Covered only when medically necessary and covered under Original Medicare.
+Services for the removal of an organ from a member for purposes of transplantation into another person and services for transplants involving mechanical or animal organs • Only those transplants described in the Medical Benefits Chart in this chapter under Section 2.1 (see "Inpatient hospital care") are covered services.
+Services provided to members who are incarcerated (see the definition of "Incarceration" in Chapter 12 of this document) Not covered under any condition Services provided to veterans in Veterans Affairs (VA) facilities When emergency services are received at a VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse veterans for the difference.
+Services required by court order or as a condition of parole or probation Covered only when medically necessary and covered under Original Medicare.
+Surgical treatment for morbid obesity Covered only when medically necessary and covered under Original Medicare.

-CHAPTER 5: Using the plan's coverage for Part D prescription drugs
+Using the plan's coverage for Part D prescription drugs